 Two local IDs vs. one single local ID

-There are diverse views on whether two local IDs or single local ID should be used.
+There are diverse views on whether two local IDs or single local ID should be used, two IDs has slightly majority view.
 Technically, the issue that whether two local IDs or single local IDs is mainly for multi-hop relays since relay UEs needs to know the target Remote UE and the target Remote UE needs to know the source Remote UE.
 For single-hop U2U relay, single local ID is enough on each hop, i.e, target Remote UE ID is on the first hop, source Remote UE ID on the second hop.
 For multi-hop relay, it can be further discussed.
+Then it is proposed to discuss this issue.

-[dis]Proposal 22: At least for single-hop U2U relay, single local ID is included in SRAP header, i.e. local ID for the target Remote UE included on the first hop; local ID for the source Remote UE included on the second hop.
+[dis]Proposal 22: At least for single-hop U2U relay, two local IDs are included in SRAP header to identify source and target Remote UE respectively.

-[dis]Proposal 23: It is FFS whether single local ID or two local IDs to be added on each hop for multi-hop U2U relay.

 Global local ID vs. per-hop local ID

 There are diverse views on whether global local ID or per-hop local ID should be used.
 The Global local ID has benefits of simple Relay UE handling and less SRAP specification impact.
 The issue for the global local ID is there could be collision in multi-hop relays, but in single-hop relay, the collision is very corner case.